lizmat/App-Rak/README.md

 ### §string

-If the pattern starts with `§`, then it indicates that the string should occur as a word (with word-boundaris on both ends) in the item.
+If the pattern starts with `§`, then it indicates that the string should occur as a word (with word-boundaries on both ends) in the item.
 Basically a shortcut to specifying `--type=words string`.
 Any `--smartcase`, `--smartmark`, `--ignorecase` or `--ignoremark` arguments will be honoured.

 ### !specification